 Sub-optimal nutrition storage has been previously implicated in restricting entry into diapause and reducing the amount of time spent in diapause.
 For example, a study using Calliphora vicina (Robineau-Desvoidy) as a model investigated the effect of reduced nutrition on entry into diapause.
 Diapause in the C. vicina fly offspring begins maternally where adult female flies exposed to short photoperiod days alter how they provision the eggs of the offspring they lay, programming her offspring for diapause.
 After diapause programmed larvae hatch they begin feeding and storing nutrition in preparation for a larval diapause, like the one seen in European corn borers.
 Based on the research of Saunders 1997, diapause in these fly maggots appears to be regulated by photoperiod, temperature, and nutrition.
-Reducing the amount of nutrition diapause-programmed larvae could accumulate significantly reduced entry into diapause and the duration of diapause.
+Reducing the amount of nutrition diapause-programmed fly larvae could accumulate significantly reduced entry into diapause and the duration of diapause.
 When access to nutrition was restricted 5 days after hatching, 40.5% of larvae avoided diapause while restricting nutrition 8-days after hatching, allowing them to get bigger and fatter, 95% of larvae entered diapause (Saunders, 1997).
 Saunders (1997) also compared the time spent in diapause between âĂIJsmallâĂİ larvae weighing less than 40mg and âĂIJlargeâĂİ larvae weighing over 60mg.
 Small larval mass was associated with a shorter diapause and pupated approximately 20-days after hatching, however large larval mass was associated with a longer diapause and pupated approximately 50-days after hatching (Saunders, 1997).

 Increasing seasonal temperatures are expanding the duration of the warm growing season, however the photoperiod cues that insects use to predict seasonality will remain unchanged.
 For European corn borer, access to longer growing seasons could provide more time to produce additional generations or to increase nutrition stores before the onset of diapause.
 The indirect association between increasing seasonal temperatures and the induction of diapause in W. smithii (pitcher plant mosquito) is one example of how insects could gain access to longer growing seasons.
 Researchers monitored the critical photoperiod of pitcher plant mosquitoes for decades.
 Critical photoperiod for this study corresponds to the number of daylight hours at which diapause is induced among 50% of larvae in laboratory conditions.
 After decades of observations, the critical photoperiod of these mosquitoes shifted down from 15.79 hours to 15.19 hours.
 The shift in critical photoperiod corresponds to a 9-day delay in the onset of diapause in the fall.
 This delay in diapause initiation gives mosquito larvae longer to grow and accumulate nutrition reserves to get them through diapause.